AmzGrainRain/vhidriver-example/README.md

-# loki-example
+# vhidriver

-An example of the [Loki driver](https://github.com/hedgar2017/loki-hidriver) usage.
+An example of the [vhidriver](https://github.com/AmzGrainRain/vhidriver) usage.